tinymce/tinymce-docs/getting-started/working-with-plugins.md

 ## Time for one more example

-Even if you found the above example quite easy, hang with us we'll show you how to easily extend TinyMCE's default ordered and unordered lists.
-We'll keep the chatter to a minimum, promise.
+Even if you found the above example quite easy, hang with us we'll show you how to extend TinyMCE's default ordered and unordered lists.
+(We'll keep the chatter to a minimum, promise.)
+If on the other hand that was all a bit new, let's look at another example to help your understanding.

 ### Advanced Lists